Charter of the Fundamental Rights

 - The EU Charter of Fundamental Rights was adopted in Nice in December 2000 (Photo: French EU Presidency)

-The EU Court said it was willing to take the Charter into account in its judgements, even if it was not made legally binding.
-The EU Court has already referred to the Charter in several cases.
+The EU Court said during the Convention that it was willing to take the Charter into account in its judgments, even if it was not made legally binding.
+The EU Court did refer to the Charter in several cases over the following years.

 Notes

-The Lisbon Treaty inserts Art.
-6 TEU making the Charter legally binding.
-The amended Charter was solemnly declared by the heads of the European Parliament, Council and Commission in the European Parliament 12 December 2007 and was printed in the Official Journal C 303 from 14 December 2007.
+- The amended Charter was solemnly adopted by the heads of the European Parliament, Council and Commission in the European Parliament on 12 December 2007 and was printed in the Official Journal, C 303, on 14 December 2007.

 Links